Eomys/pyleecan-doc/integrate.contribution.rst

 Pull Request
 ============
 Finally, you can now propose your modification to be included in pyleecan with a Pull Request.
 Go into your forked repository on github and select the branch "new_slot".
 Github should provide a "Compare & pull request" button.
+You can also visit this `page <https://help.github.com/articles/creating-a-pull-request-from-a-fork/>`__ to know how to make pull requests from a forked repository.

 .. image:: _static/tuto_slot_PR_1.PNG